DRVR1/Random-Navigator/readme.md

 ## fixing:

-hours are displayed as seconds
+hours are displayed in seconds

 open browser time limit should interrupt website time limit